Rule 5101:4-2-01 | Food assistance: initial application process.

 (b) When the application is filed by mail or electronically, the county agency shall mail, fax or electronically send the application to the appropriate county agency on the same day or forward it the next day by any means that ensures the application arrives at the county agency the same day it is forwarded.

-(2) When an applicant contacts a county agency by telephone and declines to go to the county agency to file an application that same day and instead prefers to receive an application by mail, the county agency shall mail an application on the same day the telephone request is received.
+(2) When an individual contacts a county agency and declines to go to the county agency to file an application that same day and instead prefers to receive an application by mail, the county agency shall mail an application on the same day the request is received.
 The county agency shall include with the application the name and address of the county agency where the application shall be filed (when known) and remind the applicant eligibility for benefits is based on the date the application is received.

 (F) What is the date of application?